clement-lee/crandep/cran-comments.md

-This is the first submission of version 0.3.11.
+This is the first submission of version 0.3.12.
 The total check time is expected to be below 10min.

-There are no ERRORs or WARNINGs, and possible NOTEs are explained below.
+There are no ERRORs, WARNINGs or NOTEs.
+The INFO(s) are listed below.

 ## checking installed package size ...
-NOTE
+INFO
     installed size is 21.1Mb
     sub-directories of 1Mb or more:
       data   1.2Mb